 Analyses should properly reflect socio-economic developments as climate change impacts vary considerably between geographical regions across Europe, and the specific local conditions strongly affect both the current situation as well as potential future changes.
 As a result, stakeholder engagement is an essential element in considering and jointly defining socio-economic narratives that pave the way for decisions that consider adaptation and risk reduction measures.

-Raising awareness for the need of adaptation and risk reduction depends on broad engagement with society
+Raising awareness for the need for adaptation and risk reduction depends on broad engagement with society

 Increasing awareness and engagement with the general public is an important element of successful adaptation strategies, and must take into account the social and cultural diversity of the various groups.
 Serious gaming and arts are new and interesting approaches that can help to raise awareness amongst the general public, along with other ideas that allow for the communication of uncertainties (e.g. probabilistic approaches) which demonstrate how CCA and DRR can become an integral part of all kinds of decision-making processes.